Yamaha withdraw Vinales from Austrian GP

 Yamaha have suspended rider Maverick Vinales from Sunday's Austrian MotoGP.

-The team cited the 26-year-old's "irregular operation of the motorcycle" at last weekend's Styria MotoGP as the reason for his withdrawal.
+The team cited the 26-year-old's "irregular operation of the motorcycle" at last weekend's Styrian MotoGP as the reason for his withdrawal.

 The Spaniard ended the race in the pit lane saying he had multiple electrical issues.